Milan and Barcelona

 The trip confirmed my opinion regarding the validity of these words included below, which I wrote for a “Pittsburgh History and Landmarks” lecture back in 2015:

-“New buildings will be constructed.
+As in Milan and Barcelona, “New buildings will be constructed.
 And in my opinion these building should reflect their times.
 My thought is that copying the look of past buildings shows those past buildings no respect, as the copies tend to be poor.
 Times change, and so do our needs and our methods of construction.
 Yet preserving our history is important.
 The old, it is said, must make way for the new.
 The city is richer if it’s history is preserved.
 For one thing, our preserved history is all that ties us to the past other than our memories.
 And our past is part of us.
 For another old buildings can be beautiful, and possess value as art.

 Architects do not create the world as we design; we respond to it.
 However, despite the fact that our designs become richer as they begin to express the conditions of their surroundings, more often than not new Pittsburgh buildings do not reflect the character of the city we love.
 Recently, I have focused on designing demonstrations of how new and old may become very good friends without pretending to be exactly alike.